First to Second Grade

-Students going into second grade will range typically between the primer level to the fourth grade level, so selecting books for this range depends greatly on the child.
-The books above are on a first to second grade level.
+Students going into second grade will range typically between the primer level to the fourth grade level, so selecting the best books for this range depends greatly on the child.
+The books in my list are on a first to second grade level.
 Some have only been released in hardback, so you will have to locate them at the library.
 I have a few favorites from this list including the Fly Guy series (Kids love them!) and Diary of a Worm (Doreen Cronin).
 The “new to me” picks are Stick and Stone and Claude at the Beach.
 I also like the looks of The Chicken Squad series.

 Writing Lessons from The Writing Fix